lwf/bosun-monitor.github.io/configuration.md

 `change("avg:rate:net.bytes", "60m", "")`

-Note that this is implemented using the TSAF's `avg` function.
+Note that this is implemented using the bosun's `avg` function.
 The following is exactly the same as the above example:

 `avg(q("avg:rate:net.bytes", "60m", "")) * 60 * 60`